BrianStinerGithub/UnconventionalWisdom/Scripts/BitcoinWillFail.markdown

 ### Working Script

 **Brian standing and speaking into the camera.
-Upper third of body in frame.
-Speaking with authority**
+Speaking with authority.
+Emotional action image**

 Does the institutional adoption of bitcoin by big players like blackstone, morgan stanley, Tesla, and paypal signal the new age of effortless money transfer is nearly here or does it show that bitcoin has been corrupted by big money forces and become the evil is sought to cure?

-Congratulations, you're right.
-Confused? but maybe a better question is why does its value continue going up anyway?
+Maybe a better question is why is bitcoin's value going up when wider adoption makes the network worse?
+Is it speculation?
-Bitcoin is the original cryptocurrency and that cements it in peoples minds as the one place to turn towards after dipping their toe into the space.
+Bitcoin is the original cryptocurrency and that cements it in peoples minds as the one true cryptocurrency.
+If you didn't listen to it on vinyl you didn't listen to it.
+Which is obviously absurd, we have infinite music at our discretion.

 **Cutaway to Brian dipping toes into water**